 This is Garlic Butter Grilled Shrimp Kebabs.
 There is something about grilled shrimp that is truly special.
 It reminds me of the first time I had this dish as a child when I was on vacation, at the beach with family.
 And the best part is this little bit of nostalgia is easy to prepare.
 Despite the use of butter, it’s actually pretty healthy too.
-Enjoy this recipe from us at .
+Enjoy this recipe from all of us at Filipino Chow.

 - 24 large shrimp, peeled with tails intact